dyte-submissions/dyte-vit-2022-meherjyothi/README.md

   5. To perform task1, only run task1.js
   6. To perform task2, run task2a.js and task2b.js consequently, where task2b.js will give the final output in the file final_output.csv

+  The following are the dependencies to be installed - fs csv-parser csv-parse
+  @octokit/core
+  octokit-plugin-create-pull-request
+  os
+  events
+  json2csv
+  csv-writer

   --------------------------

   **PROJECT DESCRIPTION** </br>